-OTA points out that in some cases an organic product within the same category does not exist.
+OTA points out that in some cases, an organic product within the same category does not exist.

 Moreover, we believe that organic products should be nutritionally equal to their conventional counterparts, and that consumers should have the maximum freedom of choice.
-In order to accurately answer the question of consumer acceptance and desire for fortified organic foods and their compatibility with organic handling systems, a fact-based understanding of consumer preference, expectations, and trends is necessary.
+In order to accurately answer the question of consumer acceptance and desire for fortified organic foods and their compatibility with organic handling systems, a fact-based understanding of consumer preferences, expectations, and trends is necessary.

-OTA collaborated with KIWI Magazine1 on a national research study to gauge attitudes, preferences and behavior of families concerning fortification and organic product.
-The research project was managed and executed by a third-party, RMI Research and Consulting, LLC.
-The study was fielded among U.S. households during early April 2011.2
+In 2011, OTA collaborated with KIWI Magazine on a national research study to gauge attitudes, preferences and behavior of families concerning fortification and organic product.
+The research project was managed and executed by a third-party, RMI Research and Consulting LLC.
+The study was fielded among U.S. households during early April 2011.

-Survey respondents are fairly evenly split among Newly Organic consumers (31%) who first purchased organic products within the past two years, Experienced Organics (21%) who began purchasing organic products between two and five years ago, and Seasoned Organics (35%) with more
+Survey respondents were fairly evenly split among Newly Organic consumers (31%) who first purchased organic products within the past two years, Experienced Organics (21%) who began purchasing organic products between two and five years ago, and Seasoned Organics (35%) with more than five years of organic buying experience.
+Non-Buyers represent 4% of the respondent population.